-Pursuant to the Exchange Agreements, from and after the date thereof and prior to April 1, 2024, (i) with respect to the Aeries Shares, up to 20% of the number of Aeries Shares held by such Shareholder as of the date thereof (subject to adjustment as described therein) and (ii) with respect to the AARK ordinary shares, up to 20% of the number of AARK ordinary shares held by such Shareholder as of the date thereof (subject to adjustment as described therein), and (y) from and after April 1, 2024, subject to the satisfaction of certain exercise conditions set forth in therein, (a) ATI has the right to exercise the ATI Call Exchange, and (b) the Exchanging Aeries Holders and the Sole Shareholder have the right to exercise the ATI Put Exchange, in the case of clause (i) and (ii), for a certain number of Class A ordinary shares based on an exchange rate or the Cash Exchange Payment, at the option of the party that initiated the exchange.
-For illustrative purposes, based on the initial exchange rate set forth in the Exchange Agreements, 5,000 Aeries Shares would be exchangeable for 71,400 Class A ordinary shares and 500 AARK ordinary shares would be exchangeable for 1,113,500 Class A ordinary shares.
-Upon the future redemption or exchange of AARK ordinary shares, the Class V ordinary share's voting power will be reduced by a ratable amount (except as described above).
-Upon the exchange of all AARK ordinary shares held by the Sole Shareholder pursuant to the AARK Exchange Agreement, the Class V ordinary share will be automatically forfeited and cancelled, and once forfeited and cancelled, the Class V ordinary share may not be reissued.
+Pursuant to the Exchange Agreements, from and after the date thereof and prior to April 1, 2024, (i) with respect to the Aeries Shares, up to 20% of the number of Aeries Shares held by such Exchanging Aeries Holder as of the date thereof (subject to adjustment as described therein) and (ii) with respect to the AARK ordinary shares, up to 20% of the number of AARK ordinary shares held by the Sole Shareholer as of the date thereof (subject to adjustment as described therein), and (y) from and after April 1, 2024, subject to the satisfaction of certain exercise conditions set forth in therein, (a) ATI has the right to exercise the ATI call exchange, and (b) the Exchanging Aeries Holders and the Sole Shareholder have the right to exercise the ATI put exchange, in the case of clause (i) and (ii), for a certain number of Class A ordinary shares based on an exchange rate designated in the applicable Exchange Agreement or the cash exchange payment, at the option of the party that initiated the exchange.
+For illustrative purposes, based on the initial exchange rate set forth in the Exchange Agreements, 5,000 Aeries Shares would be exchangeable for 72,000 Class A ordinary shares and 500 AARK ordinary shares would be exchangeable for 1,123,000 Class A ordinary shares.
+Upon the future redemption or exchange of AARK ordinary shares, the Class V ordinary shares held by the Sole Shareholder pursuant to the AARK Exchange Agreement, the Class V ordinary share will be automatically forfeited and cancelled, and once forfeited and cancelled, the Class V ordinary share may not be reissued.